Hello Karim, could you introduce yourself in a few words?

 I saw it as a business opportunity but also a human opportunity to have a real impact.
 It’s a sector that hasn’t innovated much in terms of solutions and where interfaces are not yet very user-oriented.
 Furthermore, the ecological and financial waste and the possibilities for improvement are enormous.

-At the very beginning, we spent 6 months with Jean-Baptiste talking and interviewing supply chain professionals to understand their needs… and I quickly understood that we had an opportunity to really add value.
+At the very beginning, Jean-Baptiste and I spent 6 months interviewing supply chain professionals to understand their needs.
+We quickly understood that we had an opportunity to really add value.